umich-its-networking/docker-training-2019-03-citp/ex01-run-an-ubuntu-container.md

 Status: Downloaded newer image for ubuntu:latest
 ```

-Create a Docker container based on the Ubuntu with the `docker run` command.
+Create a Docker container based on the Ubuntu image with the `docker run` command.

 ```terminal
 $ docker run -i -t ubuntu /bin/bash